Voice (2005 film)

-Voice, also known as Whispering Corridors 4: Voice and Voice Letter, is a 2005 South Korean horror film, and the fourth installment of the Whispering Corridors film series.
+Voice (lit.
+'Ghost Stories in a Girls' High 4: the Voice'), is a 2005 South Korean horror film, and the fourth installment of the Whispering Corridors film series.
 The film was the debut film for its three young actresses, as well as director Choi Ik-Hwan, who had served as an assistant director on the first film of the series.

 It was screened at the 2006 San Francisco Korean American Film Festival.

 Plot

 Young-eon (Kim Ok-vin), the top singer at an all-girls school, is murdered by a music sheet cutting her throat in the opening scene.
 The next day her ghost returns, but nobody can see or hear her spirit except her friend Seon-min (Seo Ji-hye), who can only hear her.
 The two attempt to find out what happened to Young-eon, as her memory is fractured.
-Seon-min begins speculating that the music teacher must have killed Young-eon.
-Young-eon begins to have flashbacks about her past and about the time when she was murdered.
+Seon-min speculates that the music teacher must have killed Young-eon.
+Young-eon begins to have flashbacks about her past and the time when she was murdered.

-Seon-min befriends a strange and lonely girl at school named Cho-ah (Cha Ye-ryun), who can hear the voices of the dead, and she decides to help the two.
+Seon-min befriends a strange and lonely girl at school named Cho-ah (Cha Ye-ryun), who can hear the voices of the dead.
+Cho-ah decides to help the two.
 Meanwhile, the music teacher kills herself.
-Seon-min begins to doubt what Young-eon says about her past after Cho-ah tells her that ghosts only remember what they want to, meaning Young-eon's memory may be incorrect.
-Young-eon's body is found in on top of the elevator.
+Seon-min begins to doubt what Young-eon says about her past after Cho-ah tells her that ghosts only remember what they want to, meaning Young-eon's memory may be unreliable.
+Young-eon's body is found on top of the elevator.

 Young-eon learns that if Seon-min forgets about her, nobody will be able to hear her, and she begins to have increasingly disturbing and bizarre flashbacks about her mother's suicide, which Young-eon carelessly encouraged her to go through with while lacking understanding of the consequences of her actions.
 She meets Hyo-jung, another ghost who she has conflicting memories about.
+It is revealed that Young-eon previously had a rivalry with Hyo-jung due to their similar voices, and that she began wishing their teacher was dead in order to cause Hyo-jung, who was in love with their teacher, to quit music.
+In an intense confrontation, Young-eon and Hyo-jung killed each other.

-It turns out that Young-eon had previously had a rivalry with Hyo-jung due to their similar voices and began to wish that the teacher was dead in order to cause Hyo-jung, who was in love with the teacher, to quit music, and that in an intense confrontation the two had actually killed each other.
 Seon-min, after learning this, thinks Young-eon should move on and be at peace but Young-eon is angered by her statement, since she wants nothing more than to live again.
-Young-eon flies into a rage and kills Cho-ah and takes over Seon-min's body.
-She then walks alongside Seon-min's mother, talking about how, as soon as she is old enough, she will learn to drive, replicating a conversation she had had with her mother before her mother committed suicide.
+Young-eon flies into a rage, killing Cho-ah and taking over Seon-min's body.
+She then walks alongside Seon-min's mother, talking about how, as soon as she is old enough, she will learn to drive, replicating a conversation Young-eun had with her mother before her mother committed suicide.

 A scene during the credits shows Cho-ah shouting in frustration, but as she is voiceless, no sound comes out.